 2. Providing good quality timely responses to the needs of children and young people at risk of abuse and neglect so that they are protected and kept safe.

 SPPC’s work concentrates on this aspect of safeguarding.
 Detailed information about the work done by SPPC each year is published in its annual report.
-To view the most recent Annual Report click here
+To view the recent Annual Report click here